loutee/java-et-pf/README.md

 * ##### HelloWorld
-		Takes a command line argument which is then printed Prompts for user's name and age, which are then printed
+		Takes a command line argument which is then printed Prompts for user's name and age, which are then print.

 * ##### CollegeCost
-		Prompts for information to calculate yearly cost for college
+		Prompts for information to calculate yearly cost for college.

 * ##### KathiesCatering
-		Create an application to help manage Kathie's upcoming events
+		Create an application to help manage Kathie's upcoming events.
 		***Consider adding Peggy's solution features into program

+* ##### Challenge
+		Program in which problems require to be identified and corrected.

 * ##### PizzaShop
 		Create an application for ordering pizza.
 Has been edited to